maastrichtlawtech/MATCHED/README.md

 - `learning_rate`: Specify the learning rate for the optimizer.
 - `save_dir`: Directory for models to be saved.
 - `temp`: Set the temperature value for contrastive loss computation.
-- `loss2_type`: Define the type of the second loss function.
-This could be SupCon, Triplet, infoNCE, SupCon-negatives or infoNCE-negatives.
-"SupCon-negatives" refers to Supervised Contrastive loss with in-batch negative examples.
+- `loss2_type`: Can be SupCon or triplet, the first loss is set to CE.
+This is activated only during the classification task.
 - `num_hard_negatives`: Number of in-batch hard negatives taken from other classes in the batch
 - `task`: can be classification or metric-learning
 - `augment_data`: Perform augmentations, including HorizontalFlip, VerticalFlip, RandomResizedCrop, Rotate, ShiftScaleRotate, and GaussNoise the image data.